joseph-flinn/site/frontend/posts/retro-failure-finishing-migrations.md

 problems (Atwood 2008).
 My core lie of human value being tied to knowledge was a large catalyst in this.
 The more technical knowledge and experience I had in a specific area, the more I thought others would listen.
 But I have not found that to be the case.
-Instead, it takes a completely separate skillset of communication; active listening is one of the most important skills (Duhigg 2024).
+Instead, it takes a completely separate skillset of communication--active listening being one of the most important skills (Duhigg 2024).

 I also failed in the implementation of making the work that the team was doing tangible by making it